 You get the idea!

-If you have a pinterest account this is a great way to do it as you can pin any images from around the web that inspire you – and create your own virtual board.
-For an example heres a link to one of my boards that has my life bucket list on it – I add to it when I think of new things and always take a look when I want to be inspired.
+- If you have a Pinterest account this is a great way to do it as you can pin any images from around the web that inspire you – and create your own virtual board.

-Once you have got your inspiration then you can clearly see where you are heading (NB this also helps with large projects on your TO DO list as it can pinpoint where you want to end up in anything, from redecorating the house to arranging a wedding).
+QUICK TIP – This visual board idea also helps with large projects on your TO DO list as it can pinpoint where you want to end up in anything, from redecorating the house to arranging a wedding.

-(Why not stick the piece of paper somewhere you can see everyday – that way you will always see what you are working towards, and you will know when you get there as well!)
+QUICK TIP – Why not stick the piece of paper somewhere you can see everyday – that way you will always see what you are working towards, and you will know when you get there as well!

 For instance – you may be a stay at home mum presently – and your 5 year plan may include going back to work, or even starting up your own business so that you can work from home and around the school run.